 Speaking from my experience, there are four ways you can get paid:

-- Via Bank Transfer – the amount will be deposited directly to your bank account and usually finishes within 7 days
+- Via Bank Transfer – the amount will be deposited directly to your bank account and usually remits within 7 days

-- Via Western Union – they will be providing you the MTCN (Money Transfer Control Number); Take note though that starting August 10, 2020, they will be discontinuing this option
+- Via Western Union – they will be providing you the MTCN (Money Transfer Control Number)

 - Via Wire Transfer – the amount will also be deposited directly to your bank account, but this is a bank-to-bank transfer and can take as long as 15 days to finish

-- Via Check Payment – the check will be mailed to your address
+- Via Check Payment – the check will be mailed to an address you set

-Today I talked about how you can receive your AdSense earnings to your GCash account.
+Today I talked about how you can receive your AdSense earnings in your GCash account.
 This applies to blogs as well as Youtube channels.
-Once set up, you can get your payouts either by using bank transfer then Instapay send to GCash or by direct remittance from Western Union to GCash.
+Once set up, you can get your payouts either by using bank transfer then Instapay send to GCash, or by direct remittance from Western Union to GCash.

 If you are interested in similar topics, you can also take a look at these: